sylabs/singularity-userdocs/quick_start.rst

 Converting images from one format to another
 ============================================

-The ``build`` command allows you to build a container from an existing container.
+The ``build`` command allows you to build a new container from an existing container.
 This means that you can use it to convert a container from one format to another.
-For instance, if you have already created a sandbox (directory) and want to convert it to the default immutable image format (squashfs) you can do so:
+For instance, if you have already created a sandbox (directory) and want to convert it to the Singularity Image Format you can do so:

 .. code::

-   $ singularity build new-sif sandbox
+   $ singularity build new.sif sandbox

-Doing so may break reproducibility if you have altered your sandbox outside of the context of a definition file, so you are advised to exercise care.
+Doing so may break reproducibility if you have altered your sandbox outside of the context of a :ref:`definition file <qs-def-files>`, so you are advised to exercise care.

+.. _qs-def-files:

 {Singularity} Definition Files
 ==============================

-For a reproducible, verifiable and production-quality container you should build a SIF file using a {Singularity} definition file.
-This also makes it easy to add files, environment variables, and install custom software, and still start from your base of choice (e.g., the Container Library).
+For a reproducible, verifiable and production-quality container, it is recommended that you build your SIF file using a {Singularity} definition file.
+This also makes it easy to add files, environment variables, and install custom software, while still starting from your base of choice (e.g., the Container Library).

 A definition file has a header and a body.
-The header determines the base container to begin with, and the body is further divided into sections that perform things like software installation, environment setup, and copying files into the container from host system, etc.
+The header determines the base container to begin with, and the body is further divided into sections that perform tasks such as software installation, environment setup, and copying files into the container from host system.

 Here is an example of a definition file:

 .. code:: singularity

    BootStrap: library
-   From: ubuntu:16.04
+   From: ubuntu:22.04

    %post
       apt-get -y update
-       apt-get -y install date cowsay lolcat
+      apt-get -y install cowsay lolcat

    %environment
       export LC_ALL=C
       export PATH=/usr/games:$PATH

    %runscript
       date | cowsay | lolcat

    %labels
       Author Sylabs

-To build a container from this definition file (assuming it is a file named lolcow.def), you would call build like so:
+To build a container from this definition file (assuming it is a file named ``lolcow.def``), you would call ``build`` as follows:

 .. code::

    $ sudo singularity build lolcow.sif lolcow.def

-In this example, the header tells {Singularity} to use a base Ubuntu 16.04 image from the Container Library.
+In this example, the header tells {Singularity} to use a base Ubuntu 22.04 image from the Container Library.
+The other sections in this definition file are as
+follows:

--  The ``%post`` section executes within the container at build time after the base OS has been installed.
-The ``%post`` section is therefore the place to perform installations of new applications.
+-  The ``%post`` section is executed within the container at build time, after the base OS has been installed.
+The ``%post`` section is therefore the place to perform installations of new libraries and applications.

--  The ``%environment`` section defines some environment variables that will be available to the container at runtime.
+-  The ``%environment`` section defines environment variables that will be available to the container at runtime.

 -  The ``%runscript`` section defines actions for the container to take when it is executed.
+(These commands will therefore not be run at build time.)

 -  And finally, the ``%labels`` section allows for custom metadata to be added to the container.

 This is a very small example of the things that you can do with a :ref:`definition file <definition-files>`.
 In addition to building a container from the Container Library, you can start with base images from Docker Hub and use images directly from official repositories such as Ubuntu, Debian, CentOS, Arch, and BusyBox.
 You can also use an existing container on your host system as a base.

 If you want to build {Singularity} images but you don't have administrative (root) access on your build system, you can build images